 When a child is involved, the already stressful situation of being charged with DUI or DWI can quickly become considerably more problematic.
 The stakes are automatically raised in California when a youngster is a passenger in your car during a DUI incident.
 Given that you could endanger a kid in addition to your own life, the law treats this case very seriously.

 It might be quite difficult to deal with these charges, but you can manage the issue by being aware of the repercussions and your legal choices.
-What you should know about DUI cases involving a minor passenger and how they may affect your future is provided here.
+What you should know about DUI cases involving a minor passenger and how they may affect your future is provided here by our DUI lawyer.

 Section 23572 of the California Vehicle Code stipulates that DUI charges involving a minor under the age of 14 carry harsher penalties.
 The extra penalties you can anticipate are as follows: